Quantum phase transitions of topological insulators without gap closing: Topological insulators

 We apply an antiferromagnetic in-plane Zeeman field $m_{\rm af} (S_A^x - S_B^x)$ where the index $A$ ($B$) refers to sublattice $A$ ($B$) of the honeycomb lattice.
 The spin operator can be expressed by fermion operators, $2 S^x=S^++S^- = c_{\up}^\dag c_{\dw}^\pd + c_{\dw}^\dag c_{\up}^\pd$.
-Thus in the Bloch basis $\Psi_{\bs{k}}^\dag=(a_{\bs{k}\up}^\dag, b_{\bs{k}\up}^\dag, a_{\bs{k}\dw}^\dag, b_{\bs{k}\dw}^\dag )$ this term has the following form,
+Thus in the Bloch basis $\Psi_{\boldsymbol{k}}^\dag=(a_{\boldsymbol{k}\up}^\dag, b_{\boldsymbol{k}\up}^\dag, a_{\boldsymbol{k}\dw}^\dag, b_{\boldsymbol{k}\dw}^\dag )$ this term has the following form,

-As expected from a SPTP, we find immediate gapping of the edge states (indicating the loss of the protecting TR symmetry) while the bulk gap stays open (\cf Ref.\,\onlinecite{timm-12prb155456}).
+As expected from an SPT phase, we find immediate gapping of the edge states (indicating the loss of the protecting TR symmetry) while the bulk gap stays open (\cf Ref.\,\cite{timm-12prb155456}).
 Now one could change another band structure parameter to tune the system into the atomic trivial limit.
 Note that the right choice of such a parameter is not always obvious.
 The statement is only about the existence of such a path in parameter space once the relevant symmetries are broken.